DEFRA/cdp-portal-backend/README.md

 ### Admin backend
 `POST /admin/scan?repo=foo&tag=1.2.3`
 Triggers a scan of the given image/tag.
+This will grab the Docker image from ECR, scan the manifest and updates the `artifacts` collection.

 `POST /admin/backfill`
 Rescan everything in the docker registry.
 This will take a long time!